CliffCalist/game-achievements/README.md

 This implementation is serializable and can be persisted using any storage system (e.g. JSON, binary files, PlayerPrefs, cloud saves, etc.).

-## Timed Achievement Groups
+## TimedAchievementGroup

-The `TimedAchievementGroup` is a built-in implementation of a rotating group that automatically refreshes a subset of achievements based on a timer.
+The `TimedAchievementGroup` is a built-in achievement group that automatically refreshes its list of active achievements based on time intervals.

-This group type uses a ticking mechanism, which means it requires periodic updates (ticks) from an external ticker system.
-To enable this, the group must be registered using an implementation of the `ITickableAchievementGroupRegistrar` interface.

-This registrar is responsible for calling `Tick(float deltaTime)` on the group at regular intervals.

-> See the "Tickable Groups" subsection under "Custom Achievement Groups" for more details on implementing and using tickable logic in custom groups.
+This group relies on a dedicated configuration asset: `TimedAchievementGroupConfig`, which allows you to specify the following parameters:

+1. `int _activeCount` — the maximum number of active achievements at any time
+2. `int _refreshTimeRate` — the refresh rate in seconds (how often the active achievements are rotated)
+3. `bool _saveUnreceivedAchievements` — if true, completed but unclaimed achievements are preserved between refreshes

+Creating an instance of `TimedAchievementGroup` is identical to creating a simple group — just pass in the config and achievement factory.

+> **Important:** This group uses the tickable mechanism.
+> Before adding a timed group to the `AchievementsService`, make sure to set the tickable registrar via `SetTickableRegistrar(...)`.

+For more details on ticking logic, see the section: **Custom Achievement Groups → Tickable Groups**.

 ## Custom Achievement Groups